English Vinglish: Promotion

 The first preview of English Vinglish was launched on 14 June 2012.
 The official distributor Eros International posted the preview video and poster on YouTube and Twitter.
 A 2-minute teaser showing Sridevi reading the Censor Certificate of the film in deliberately broken English was also released.
 The preview received positive response and was lauded for its unique and fresh concept.
 The full theatrical trailer was unveiled at a special media event on 13 August 2012 coinciding with Sridevi's birthday.
 It received a positive response and went viral on YouTube, exceeding one million views in a week.
 Sridevi's performance in the trailer was highly acclaimed by her fans and the media; the Hindustan Times said, "Sridevi casts a spell in English Vinglish!"

 The Tamil and Telugu theatrical trailers were subsequently released in Chennai and Hyderabad respectively.
 Sridevi also appeared on Kaun Banega Crorepati with Gauri Shinde and on the dance show Jhalak Dikhhla Jaa.

-Soundtrack
+Music

-The soundtrack and background music were composed by Amit Trivedi and the lyrics were written by Pa.
-Vijay for the Tamil version, Swanand Kirkire for the Hindi, and Krishna Chaitanya for the Telugu versions respectively.
+The soundtrack and background score to English Vinglish was composed by Amit Trivedi and the lyrics were written by Pa.
+Vijay for the Tamil version, Swanand Kirkire for the Hindi version, and Krishna Chaitanya for the Telugu versions respectively.
 The album comprises six songs including a male and a female version of the title track "English Vinglish".
-Both the versions of the soundtrack was released on 1 September 2012, in Mumbai, Chennai and Hyderabad.
+Both versions of the soundtrack were released on 1 September 2012, in Mumbai, Chennai and Hyderabad.